dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 Then: Second system syndrome set in, in response to user requests.

 Cake gained many forms of diffserv classification, and extensive statistics.
-It sprouted a variant of blue, called cobalt (for handling unresponsive flows), added an 8 way set-associative hash, switched to memory limiting rather than packet limiting - and most recently - Kevin got nat and per host fairness working.
+Jonathan added a variant of blue, called cobalt (for handling unresponsive flows), added an 8 way set-associative hash, switched to memory limiting rather than packet limiting - and most recently - Kevin got nat and per host fairness working.
 Not having fq within per